Solar-network/docs/docs/tutorials/node/dynamic-fees.md

 ## Why Dynamic Fees

-Although it might seem that a Delegate Node obtains the highest profit by increasing his/her fee; doing so might decrease the total amount of fees collected, as the transaction volume of the Swipechain network decreases.
+Although it might seem that a Delegate Node obtains the highest profit by increasing his/her fee; doing so might decrease the total amount of fees collected, as the transaction volume of the Solar network decreases.
 Dynamic fees ensure users and delegates find a natural middle ground, as Delegate Nodes compete with each other over transactions.

 Dynamic fees were introduced initially in [Bitcoin](https://en.bitcoin.it/wiki/Miner_fees), where it is a vital part of its mining economy.

 ## Finding the Configuration

-Transactions are ordered by fee inside the mempool, and thus the configurations for dynamic fees are found inside [packages/core/src/config/mainnet/plugins.js](https://github.com/Swipechain/swipechain-core/blob/master/packages/core/src/config/mainnet/plugins.js) under the `"@swipechain/core-transaction-pool"` key.
+Transactions are ordered by fee inside the mempool, and thus the configurations for dynamic fees are found inside [packages/core/src/config/mainnet/plugins.js](https://github.com/solar-network/solar-core/blob/master/packages/core/src/config/mainnet/plugins.js) under the `"@solar-network/core-transaction-pool"` key.

 ## Edit Your Dynamic Fee Constants